-Even if you decide not to make a claim against a third party for the recovery of damages we retain the right (at our own expense) to make a claim in your name against the third party for our Outlay and interest.
-You must co-operate with all reasonable requests in this respect.
+Even if you decide not to take legal action, we retain the right (at our own expense) to make a claim in your name against the third party for our Outlay and interest.
+You must co-operate with all reasonable requests to help with this process.